 This flourless chocolate cake is baked with olive oil to create a really rich flavor and texture.
 It’s subtle, but pairs so well with the bittersweet chocolate in this cake.
 And because it’s flourless and sans butter, this cake is completely gluten free and dairy free.
 Not to mention how quick and easy it is to make!
 It’s ready to eat in under an hour, served warm with ice cream on top.

-How does flourless chocolate cake hold together?
+How does flourless cake hold together?

 Since this cake contains zero flour, you might be wondering how it’s able to hold its shape and not melt everywhere.

-Flourless chocolate cake gets is structure for two main ingredients: chocolate and eggs.
+Flourless cake gets is structure for two main ingredients: chocolate and eggs.
 The eggs help bind the entire cake together in two ways.
 One, the yolks add richness and help thicken the chocolate.
 Since the chocolate makes up a majority of the batter, the egg yolks help stabilize the cake.

 Next are the egg whites.
 These are whipped into stiff peaks then folded into the batter.
 This not only helps hold the cake together, but also provides some lift to an otherwise super dense cake.
 In the end you’re left with a very stable cake that’s easy to slice and serve!

-How to make this flourless chocolate cake recipe
+How to bake flourless chocolate cake

 I’ve found the best and easiest way to bake this cake is by using a springform pan.
 For easy release, spray the entire inside of the pan with non stick spray.